Once you know the difference between wood and timber, it becomes second nature.

 Wood is direct from the garden and includes sticks, branches and prunings.
 This can all go into the green lidded organics bin to become compost.

 Timber is processed wood.
 It contains chemicals and adhesives that sadly contaminate compost.
-Small timber pieces can go into the red lidded general waste bin but larger items needs to be taken to your local recycle centre or transfer station.
+Small timber pieces can go into the red lidded general waste bin but larger items need to be taken to your local recycle centre or transfer station to be recycled.

 These items can go into your green lidded organics bin to make great compost.
 Don’t forget your food scraps as well.

-These items can’t go into your green lidded organics bin because they contain adhesives that will contaminate compost.
+These items can’t go into your green lidded organics bin because they contain adhesives and chemicals that will contaminate the compost.

 These items can’t go into your green lidded organics bin because they contain chemicals to prevent fungal, borer and termite attack that will contaminate compost.

 Please select your street (excluding street number):

 To provide relevant waste information for your area please select your suburb.